Determine if You’re Eligible for Medicare Coverage

 The price of medical bills and maintaining your health can be quite overwhelming to anyone.
 As people approach the age of 65 and start retiring they need to consider how they will pay for these constant medical expenses.
 The US Government has established Medicare, a health insurance system to aid US citizens in meeting the costs of their healthcare.
 However, being a US citizen age 65 or older is not the sole requirement for receiving Medicare.
-You may also qualify to receive for the Medicare benefits if you are under the age of 65 and have certain disabilities or if you have permanent kidney failure.
+You may also be eligible for Medicare benefits if you are under the age of 65 and have certain disabilities or if you have permanent kidney failure.
 Find more information on Medicare eligibility for those collecting Social Security here.
 Since all Americans have different medical and financial needs, it is important to pick the health insurance plan that works best for you.

 Which Medicare Plan Are You Eligible For?

 The Medicare Health Insurance Program consists of four parts, Part A, B, C, and D. While Part A, B, and D are all grouped similarly as a part of the Original Medicare Plan, Part C is known separately as Medicare Advantage Plan.